-Absolutely.
+A: Absolutely.
 While we try to carry the most popular styles, we know our customers are unique and we understand sometimes you may have a special request.
-For further instruction on how to order a custom jewelry piece, please go to our Custom Rings Page
+For further instruction on how to order a custom jewelry piece, please go to our Custom Rings Page.

 Q: How can I find out what my finger size is for FREE?

 A: Larson Jewelers recommends going to your local jeweler as the quickest way of finding out your size.
 We can also send you a FREE finger sizer that you can use at home to accurately determine your finger size the same way a professional jeweler would do it.
 To request a free ring sizer or to get more information on sizing, please go to our Sizing Information page.